lyubogankov/webscraper-lightningtalk/outline.md

 Some tricks:
-- Can have PAG find images on screen
+- Can have PAG find images on screen (either pixel-perfect match or with OpenCV - can specify % confidence threshold)
 - Can take screenshots to find elements
     - CTRL+F, then look for solid color region of the CTRL+F color (usually, distinct!
 Chrome = orange, FireFox = green)
 - be careful about webpage encoding!  often run into iso-8859-1